ruizdiazever/bot-crypto-wpp/README.md

 # Bot
-This script automatically sends a message via Whatsapp Web when the price of BTC or ETH is at a set maximum or minimum.
+This script automatically sends a message via Whatsapp Web when the price of BTC, ETH, ADA or others is at a set maximum or minimum.

 ## Requirements 📝
 - Python 3